 Not only can an antimicrobial mouthwash help reverse gingivitis, but a mouthwash that reduces and eliminates bacteria in your mouth can also prevent inflamed and bleeding gums, according to the American Dental Association (ADA) Mouth Healthy site.
-A mouthwash like Colgate Total® Advanced Pro-Shield™ gives you 12 hours of protection against bacteria that cause plaque formation and gingivitis.
+There are mouthwashes that gives you 12 hours of protection against bacteria that cause plaque formation and gingivitis.
 This type of alcohol-free rinse is available without a prescription and is safe for everyday use.
 The ADA always recommends that you choose a mouthwash that has the ADA's Seal of Acceptance.

 Dentists often recommend the use of a prescription-strength antimicrobial mouthwash for patients who are already undergoing treatment for gum disease.
-Colgate® PerioGard®, for example, is a therapeutic prescription rinse used to treat gingivitis.
+There are therapeutic prescription rinses that are used to treat gingivitis.
 Its key ingredient, chlorhexidine gluconate, kills many kinds of bacteria that can cause bleeding, inflammation and plaque formation over time.
 The National Institute of Dental and Craniofacial Research also confirms that prescription antimicrobial rinses are used to control bacteria after gum surgery.